What is there to do at The Oval+?

 What are the hours for The Oval+?

-The hours are 11am-11pm Wednesday through Sunday during the summer season which is from July 20th to August 20th.
+The hours are 5pm-11pm Wednesday through Friday and 11am-11pm Saturday and Sunday during the summer season which is from July 19 to August 18.

 What are the beer garden hours at The Oval+?